KouniakiosKatakthths/CloudComputing/README.md

 The project uses the Postgre database.

+The sample user for this project is:
+Username: User
+Password: User

 ## Settigns
 The application provides some config options in the `appsettings.json` file in the Server project.
 This config files are been loaded by enviromental variables on Azure deployment or from UserSecrets in local development.